UncleSocks/Pixie/README.md

 | DOMAIN | contains, !contains | str | Filters IPs by whether their domain name contains (or does not contain) a keyword. | "DOMAIN contains google" |
 | BLACKLISTED | == | bool | Filters IPs based on whether they are on the blacklist (`True`, `Yes`, `1`) or not (`False`, `No`, `0`) | "BLACKLISTED == True" |

+## Output
+The output is displayed in the CLI and can be exported as a CSV file if the `--output` option was included.
+All CSV files will be stored under the `reports` subdirectory, which will be automatically created if it does not exist.